Emilien-Foissotte/emilien-foissotte.github.io/content/posts/2024/05/streamlit-gas-stations/index.md

     create_gastypes(db_session=db_session)
 ```

-What's happening here is very simple, at the loading of the app, we do instanciante our app and session.
+What's happening here is very simple, at the loading of the app, we do instanciante our app and session (as it is imported by
+`home.py` module, the main of the application).
+A session instanciation is done :

 `engine = create_engine("sqlite:///db.sqlite3", pool_pre_ping=True)` will create the sqlalchemy engine.

 As we will be using a LRU cache, less frequent call will be made to the sqlalchemy engine.
-Python will use same output from function `get_session` more often.
+Python will use same output from function `get_session` more often, until the cache expires.

 What is this weird function `create_gastypes` ?
 If sqlalchemy detects that the Sqlite database is
 empty, it will trigger creation of the empty tables.
 But to properly work, our gas_type table has to be fed up with data from the specifications of the [Open Data API](https://www.prix-carburants.gouv.fr/rubrique/opendata/).

 ![specs](specs.png#center)

+No way to create a smart logic here, so let's hardcode them, and hope that they will not evolve over time..

 That's all !
 Every other module can call for a `db_session` from this module, and it'll do the trick 🚀